mirucon/required-ja/required.md

 ## Documentation

 *   Any custom features, templates, options or any limitations (for example menu restrictions), should be explained.
-Enough documentation should be provided
+Enough documentation should be provided.

 ## Language